fabiofranchino/blog/_posts/2017-09-12-dispatch-custom-event-with-parameter.md

 tags: [tutorial, d3js, custom, event, dispatch, tip]
 ---

-This post just to remember me how something apparently easy might be turned out so damn time consumer.
+This post just to remember me how something apparently easy might turn out so damn time consumer.

-> My goal: dispatch a custom event from a selection with custom parameter.
+> My goal: dispatch a custom event from a selection passing a custom parameter.

 Let's assume you have a selection: